 In the profit-driven mindset developers have created, houses are seen as an economic investment and many investors are buying additional houses solely to turn into Airbnbs.
 These houses sit empty most of the time but are unavailable to potential new buyers, while residents who are struggling with rent have less options to overcome struggles as landlords can use the lack of private owned houses to justify high rent prices.
 No house should sit empty while hard-working people are in need of homes.

-Current city code only places a restriction on the distance between Airbnb locations, but if we want to limit the amount that exist here in Fairway a better solution is to instead revise city code to say no future houses may be bought with the sole intent to use them as Airbnbs, which I intend to bring to City Council if elected.
+Current city code only places a restriction on the distance between Airbnb locations which is a good start, but if we want to limit the amount that exist here in Fairway a better solution is to instead revise city code to say no future houses may be bought with the sole intent to use them as Airbnbs, which I intend to bring to City Council if elected.

 In addition to these changes in housing, I intend to take on other city resources being misused in Fairway and reallocate these funds and systems to be used for the benefit of all residents, stop waste, and keep our city running smoothly.